How to See Your Art in a New Light

 Step 2: Have Your Thumbnail Sketches Ready

-Step 3: Spot Areas to Improve
+Step 3: Spot Areas for Improve

 Step 4: Welcome Changes and Try New Things

 When you're redoing your art, be ready to make changes and try new ways of doing things.
 Think about changing certain details in the new version, like taking out or putting in elements, tweaking the style, or exploring different methods.
-Let yourself try new things and follow where your creativity leads you.

 Step 5: Keep Working and Fine-Tune